 Let’s start with our underwater fantasy story Kanini & Kanino.
-The animation and art style is pretty Ghibli-esque, but it’s still wonderful, creative, and doesn’t lean into Yonebayashi’s former employers as much as Mary and the Witch’s Flower.
-The water effects were spectacular and I couldn’t tell if it was high-quality CGI that’s well integrated with the backgrounds or if that was actual live action footage of a stream.
-The animation was very colorful and quite magical to say the least.
-The world building was fascinating with the main characters’ being tiny humanoids or even these dragonfly fairies that were briefly seen in the beginning of the film.
+The animation and art style are pretty Ghibli-esque, but it’s still wonderful, creative, and doesn’t lean into Yonebayashi’s former employers as much as Mary and the Witch’s Flower.
+The water effects were spectacular and I couldn’t tell if it was high-quality CGI that’s well integrated with the backgrounds or if that was actually live-action footage of a stream.
+The animation was very colorful and quite magical, to say the least.
+The world-building was fascinating with the main characters’ being tiny humanoids or even dragonfly fairies that were briefly seen at the beginning of the film.
 The magic was mixed with the mundane because the wildlife consisted of real animals with different kinds of fish or a heron.
 It was a nice fusion of the fantastic and the realistic all at once.
 Granted, this isn’t the first time Yonebayashi has animated something with sprite-sized people (see: Arietty), but this was still quite unique.
 Some cynical fans of Western animation would write this off as a mix between Fern Gully, The Little Mermaid, Ponyo, and The Littles, but that’s really selling this short film short.
 I can see some of the comparisons, but I swear it never veers into rip-off territory.
 I enjoyed the soundtrack with the light instruments and even incorporating a steel drum in a couple of scenes which was highly inventive.

 Adjustable Point Scores:

 -Add 1-2 points if you’re a fan of Studio Ponoc, Hiromasa Yonebayashi, or new-school Ghibli works.

 -Add 1 point if you like animated short films.